jsf0/standoff/README.md

 but it must be supplied.
 This is useful if you only want to upload files.

 Sample files for each are provided to show acceptable formats.

+### Limitations

+standoff is not very fast.
+Targets are handled serially in order to simplify the code.
+Clever use of threading could speed up this process, but is not implemented yet.

+Aruba APs will not work as targets as they do not allow logins over SSH without a terminal.
+This problem may also affect other HP products.

+The user-facing connection options for SSH are limited.
+This is to avoid too many knobs, but some edge cases may require more fine-tuning for successful connections.

+standoff is a bit clunky to use on a single target.